cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-Amazon-Cognito.md

     - detect if a user’s credentials (user name and password) have been compromised elsewhere.
     - This can happen when users reuse credentials at more than one site, or when they use passwords that are easy to guess.
   - <font color=red> adaptive authentication </font>
-    - use adaptive authentication with its <font color=blue> risk-based model </font> to predict when you might need another authentication factor.
+    - use adaptive authentication with its <font color=LightSlateBlue> risk-based model </font> to predict when you might need another authentication factor.
     - configure user pool to block suspicious sign-ins or add second factor authentication in response to an increased risk level.
     - For each sign-in attempt, Amazon Cognito generates a risk score for how likely the sign-in request is to be from a compromised source.
       - This risk score is based on many factors